joeratzer/obsolete-encryption-app/README.md

 The ObsoleteHasher class will hash with the obsolete MD5 algorithm.

 ### 3 Serialization
-The ObsoleteSerializer class will serialize with a Json framework with a known security vulnerability.
+The ObsoleteSerializer class will serialize with a Json framework that has a known security vulnerability.